chilts/connect-uuid/README.md

 logged, email or whatever).
 Also, tell the user (in their 50x page) what the UUID is when something goes wrong, so that they can tell you to sort things out.

 By doing all this, you can easily find the request and what really happened to it.
-You maye keep detailed or slight logs, but either way will really help.
+You may keep detailed or light logs, but either way having a direct reference to the request will really help.

-Then you can grep or even select from your logs for that UUID!

-For example, when using winston-simpledb, you might be able to select those logs with:

-    SELECT * FROM logs WHERE uuid = 'xxxxxxxx-xxxx-xxxx--xxxx-xxxxxxxxxxxx';

-:)

 # Author #